Kate Middleton Started A Women’s Drinking Club While Attending University

 — HRH Kate Middleton (@princesskate_GB) August 27, 2018

-Middleton did enjoy visit some of the top clubs in London before she became a duchess though.
+Middleton did visit some of the top clubs in London before she became a duchess, though.
 The Sun reports that one spot often visited by members of the royal family and by celebrities that she was seen at multiple times is Mahiki in the affluent Mayfair area of London.

 As previously reported by Inquisitr, it was at St. Andrews that Kate met her future husband, Prince William.
 The two were friends for years before things became romantic.
-William was a Geography student at the Scottish university, and Kate studied Art History.
+William was a geography student at the Scottish university, and Kate studied art history.
 When the two friends discovered that they both loved “naughty” jokes, their friendship blossomed into something more.
-As early as 2002 they were living together with another couple with whom they were friends.
+As early as 2002, they were living together with another couple with whom they were friends.

 The road to the altar was not a smooth one for the Duke and Duchess of Cambridge.
 They actually split up for a period before they were married.
 It was tradition at the time for New Year’s celebrations to be attended only by members of the royal family.
 Since Kate was not yet a royal, she couldn’t attend, but William’s attendance was mandatory.
 Unfortunately, he had overlooked this rule initially and had accepted an invitation to ring in the new year with Kate’s family.
 She was not happy when he canceled.
 Looking back, they both now see it as a growing experience from which they both learned.